openvinotoolkit/openvino/docs/articles_en/documentation/openvino_legacy_features/post_training_optimization_tool.md

-.. note:: Post-training Optimization Tool is deprecated since OpenVINO 2023.0. :doc:`Neural Network Compression Framework (NNCF) <ptq_introduction>` is recommended for the post-training quantization instead.
+.. danger:: Post-training Optimization Tool is deprecated since OpenVINO 2023.0. :doc:`Neural Network Compression Framework (NNCF) <ptq_introduction>` is recommended for the post-training quantization instead.

 For the needs of post-training optimization, OpenVINO provides a **Post-training Optimization Tool (POT)** which supports the **uniform integer quantization** method.
 This method allows moving from floating-point precision